-We are looking for two, motivated, enthusiastic and curiosity-driven PhD students for an interdisciplinary project at the border of physics, biology and chemistry.
+We are looking for a motivated, enthusiastic and curiosity-driven PhD student for an interdisciplinary project at the border of physics, biology and chemistry.
 Details below:

 HYDRA – Elucidating the Role of Hydration Heterogeneity and Hydrophobic Mismatch in Biomimetic Cell Membranes Organization.

 Keywords: biological water / structure of water / cell membrane hydration / hydrophobic mismatch / lipid bilayer / biophysics / fluorescence microscopy / atomic force microscopy / sum frequency generation